 Its coverage protects the homeowner against lawsuits for injury or property damage.
 For instance, a neighbor got hurt due to a falling tree from your backyard.

-This is the estimated amount of money needed to replace or rebuild your home the same as before.
+It is the estimated amount of money needed to replace or rebuild your home, the same as before.
 So think about all the materials that were used in your house.
-Make a calculation on how much will it be if you buy those things/materials today.
-But remember, the market value of your house is different, you just need to rebuild the house, not including the land.
+Calculate how much it will cost to buy those things/materials today.
+But remember, the market value of your home is different.
+You need to rebuild the house, not including the land.

 Types of Coverage